All the words in green are contained in ITIL v3 glossary.

 The relationship with key vendors is managed at three levels:

-– Top management – at this level strategical topics are discussed;
+– Top management – at this level strategic topics are discussed;

-– Alliance manager – his main task is agree with the key vendors an annual budget and plan and then coordinate its execution (including the reporting);
+– Alliance manager – his main task is to agree with the key vendors an annual budget and then plan and coordinate its execution (including the reporting);

-– Directors of the three Business units and the Sales director – several operatives topics are discussed (ex. road map of products, Special Bid Prices for specific projects, etc).
+– Directors of the three Business units and the Sales director – several operative topics are discussed (ex. road map of products, Special Bid Prices for specific projects, etc).